25 March 2026

 The Installation of the Archbishop of Canterbury

-The Installation of the 106th Archbishop of Canterbury, the Most Revd and Rt Hon Dame Sarah Mullally, takes place on 25 March 2026.
+The Installation of the 106th Archbishop of Canterbury, the Most Revd and Rt Hon Dame Sarah Mullally, took place on 25 March 2026.
 Archbishop Sarah is the first woman to hold the office in its 1,400-year history.

 This page brings together the story of the service, its symbolism, and messages of support from around the Anglican Communion.